photoprism/photoprism-docs/docs/user-guide/settings/advanced.md

 Higher static limits will additionally generate previews only up to the defined limit.

-The files are generated in the `storage/cache/thumbnails` folder, with file paths dependent on the size and original file's hash, such as;
+The files are generated in the `storage/cache/thumbnails` folder, with file paths dependent on the size and original file's hash, such as:

 `storage/cache/thumbnails/1/a/3/1a30c1f...9_100x100_center.jpg`